tarwn/lessthandot-hugo/blogs/content/posts/2013-02-24-an-easier-way-to-get.md

 SQLArg1	        -eC:MSSQLLogERRORLOG
 SQLArg2	        -lC:MSSQLDATAmastlog.ldf</pre>

-There is more that you can do, let&#8217;s see I want to know some stuff about SQL agent
+There is more that you can do, let's see I want to know some stuff about SQL agent

 sql
 SELECT  value_name, value_data